FRELIMO

-Independence war (1964–1974)
+History

+War of independence (1964–1974)

 After World War II, while many European nations were granting independence to their colonies, Portugal, under the Estado Novo regime, maintained that Mozambique and other Portuguese possessions were overseas territories of the metropole (mother country).
 Emigration to the colonies soared.
 Calls for Mozambican independence developed rapidly, and in 1962 several anti-colonial political groups formed FRELIMO.
 In September 1964, it initiated an armed campaign against Portuguese colonial rule.
 Portugal had ruled Mozambique for more than four hundred years; not all Mozambicans desired independence, and fewer still sought change through armed revolution.

 FRELIMO was founded in Dar es Salaam, Tanganyika, on 25 June 1962, when three regionally based nationalist organizations: the Mozambican African National Union (MANU), National Democratic Union of Mozambique (UDENAMO), and the National African Union of Independent Mozambique (UNAMI) merged into one broad-based guerrilla movement.
 Under the leadership of Eduardo Mondlane, who was elected president of the newly formed organization, FRELIMO settled its headquarters in 1963 in Dar es Salaam.
 Uria Simango was its first vice-president.

 The movement could not then be based in Mozambique as the Portuguese opposed nationalist movements and the colony was controlled by the police.
 (The three founding groups had also operated as exiles.)
 Tanzania and its president, Julius Nyerere, were sympathetic to the Mozambican nationalist groups.
 Convinced by recent events, such as the Mueda massacre, that peaceful agitation would not bring about independence, FRELIMO contemplated the possibility of armed struggle from the outset.
 It launched its first offensive in September 1964.

 During the ensuing war of independence, FRELIMO received support from the Soviet Union, China, the Scandinavian countries, and some non-governmental organisations in the West.
 The mobilization of all, regardless of gender, motivated the initial inclusion of women into the war.
 Initially women were used to carry goods from Tanzania, but over time they were tasked with "making the first contacts with the population in a new area."
 Women were expected to engage with the locals and politicize them.
 This discourse helped legitimize female cadres as real revolutionaries.

 Frelimo founded the Women's Detachment, a part of the Department of Defense, as a way to encourage the mobilization of women and enlarge Frelimo's support.
 Women cadres brought "a new and decisive force to the revolutionary struggle."